parth7stark/MMA_GravitationalWave/README.md

 5. Start Server for Inference

-   * Update the config file
+   * Update the config file:

         Open the `examples/configs/FLserver.yaml` configuration file and update the following paths with the appropriate ones for your system:

-    - **Checkpoint Path**: Specify the location of the downloaded model checkpoint file.
+        - **Checkpoint Path:** Specify the location of the downloaded model checkpoint file.

-    - **Logging Output Path**: Define where the inference logs should be saved.
+        - **Logging Output Path:** Define where the inference logs should be saved.

-   * Update the Job script
+   * Update the Job script:

        The sample job script can be located in the repository under the name `job_scripts/FL_Server.sh`

         ```bash
         job_scripts/FL_Server.sh

         - Modify the SLURM parameters in the script to suit your computing environment (e.g., partition, time, and resources).
         ```

     * Submit the Job Script

         Use the following command to submit the job script:

         ```bash
         sbatch job_scripts/FL_Server.sh
         ```

     Submitting the job script will automatically start the Server.